vioshyvo/team-supermoniveto/README.md

 different advanced techniques such as CNN and LSTM.

-We looked at the distribution of tags in the released data and found out that some of the topic are mostly presented while others are never appear.
-Those rare tags would be difficult to learn to predict. :
+We looked at the distribution of tags in the released data and found out that some of the topic are mostly presented while others are never appear or appear very rare.
+Rare tags would be difficult to learn to predict.
 ![](Figure_1.png)

+Later we found out that tags are in hierarchical relations which explains why some tags are over-represented and we didn't use this information for our experiments.

 First, we preprocessed the data, i.e. parsed xml-files, tokenized all texts, removed stop-words and punctuation, lowercased all words and replaced numbers with NUM tag (maybe it was not a good idea because Glove has embeddings